stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 ![Florida-may-2020](images/florida-2020-05.png){: width="80%" }

-### Simulated inav radar view
+### Simulated INAV radar view

 ![inav-radar-sim](images/mwp-inav-radar.png){: width="60%" }

 ## Simulators

-There are simulators for both inav-radar and MAVLink 'Traffic Report' (e.g. uAvionix PingRX) in the `mwptools/src/samples/radar` directory.
+There are simulators for both INAV-radar and MAVLink 'Traffic Report' (e.g. uAvionix PingRX) in the `mwptools/src/samples/radar` directory.

 There is a replay tool for SBS-1 logs `mwptools/src/samples/sbs-test/sbs-player.rb`.

 ## Changing the Radar Symbols

-Any map symbol used by {{ mwp }} can be changed by the user; in the image above, the inav radar node symbol has been changed from the default stylised inav multirotor to a smaller version of the mission replay "paper plane" symbol as described in [creating your own icon](mwp-Configuration.md#settings-precedence-and-user-updates).
+Any map symbol used by {{ mwp }} can be changed by the user; in the image above, the INAV radar node symbol has been changed from the default stylised INAV multirotor to a smaller version of the mission replay "paper plane" symbol as described in [creating your own icon](mwp-Configuration.md#settings-precedence-and-user-updates).

 ## Protocol documentation